DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: Introduction

 We posit that a model of motion does \emph{not} require to refer to a template; it is enough that the model understands the possible physical configurations of an object and their transitions.
 Dragging provides a way to probe such a model without using a template.
 A drag specifies how a single physical point of the object moves, leaving the model to `fill in' the details by predicting a plausible motion for the object's parts.
-For example, dragging a single drawer in a cabinet should not result in all other drawers moving together, because their motion is independent, but dragging the handle of a microwave oven's door should open the door itself, as the motion is in this case perfectly correlated (\cref{fig:intro}).
+For example, dragging a single drawer in a cabinet should not result in all other drawers moving together because their motion is independent, but dragging the handle of a microwave oven's door should open the door itself, as the motion is, in this case, perfectly correlated (\cref{fig:intro}).

 The dragging approach also lends itself to large-scale training, potentially from millions of Internet images and videos, by exploiting the strengths of recent generative models~\cite{ramesh21zero-shot,rombach2022stablediffusion,singer22make-a-video, girdhar2023emu}.
 In fact, it is natural to ask whether existing off-the-shelf image generators~\cite{ramesh21zero-shot,rombach2022stablediffusion} might already understand dragging and thus motion.
-Like others before us~\cite{shi2024dragdiffusion,mou2023dragondiffusion,teng2023drag,geng2024motion}, we found that these models can indeed respond to dragging, but only in the coarse sense of shifting an entire object, but \emph{fail to capture more nuanced effects}.
-Hence, the challenge is to encourage image generative models to understand fine-grained and thus informative dragging outcomes.
+Like others~\cite{shi2024dragdiffusion,mou2023dragondiffusion,teng2023drag,geng2024motion}, we found that these models do respond to dragging, but only in the sense of shifting an entire object, but \emph{fail to capture more nuanced effects}.
+Hence, the challenge is to encourage generative models to produce fine-grained and, thus informative dragging outcomes.